3rd June 2026

 Note on terminology: These concepts are presented here as part of an ongoing first-principles exploration and are not standard industry terms.

-As the elasticity of the cementitious matrix and bond declines with age-hardening, creep, and progressive prestress losses, suppressed microcracking is expected to propagate toward macro-scale cracking.
-Specific predicted patterns in the cylindrical vessel include: Predominantly vertical (straight up and down) cracks along the barrel.
-Circumferential (ring) cracking, particularly near major conical inflection or transition zones.
-Overall geometric ordering that may align with hexagonal frameworks in plan view, where apparent “random” zig-zag propagation follows underlying plenum architecture rather than purely statistical paths.
+3. Prediction – The Re-emergence of Dynamic Behaviour (Conjecture)Core Conjecture (observational and potentially falsifiable): As the elasticity of the cementitious matrix and bond declines with age-hardening, creep, and progressive prestress losses, suppressed microcracking is expected to propagate toward macro-scale cracking.
+Specific predicted patterns in the cylindrical vessel include:

 It is further conjectured that the concrete cylinder will increasingly “flex against” the prestressing tendons and steel liner as the cement bond weakens.
 This could lead to a re-emergence of low-level dynamic or pulsing behaviour (periodic stress redistribution or micro-displacement cycles) whose amplitude grows as elastic modulus reduces.
-Safety factor increases in original design may have been partly intended to suppress observable dynamic responses of this nature.

 Important Clarification: